 Real Bout High School (the anime version) has an episode where Ryoko and another girl compete to make lunch for the boy they have a crush on.

 Toyed with in Oniisama e....
-On one hand, the Yamato Nadeshiko Nanako is a Supreme Chef and The Lad-ette Kaoru is a Lethal Chef.
+On one hand, the Yamato Nadeshiko-in-training Nanako is a Supreme Chef and The Lad-ette Kaoru is a Lethal Chef.
 (Which gets a lampshade in the fourth episode of the anime, with Kaoru epically failing to separate egg whites and yolks and Nanako teaching her to do so).
 On the other, the other local tomboy Tomoko is just as good of a cook as Nanako is.

 Subverted in The Prince of Tennis, where the Supreme Chef among TomokaandSakuno is... the tomboyish Tomoka.
 It's not that Sakuno is bad at the kitchen, but Tomoka is specifically mentioned to be the best of the two.
 (Somewhat justified since Tomoka has a partial Promotion to Parent to deal with: she learned to cook out of the necessity to take care of her two much younger brothers while their parents are at work.)